Caution: It is not safe to look directly at the sun!

 Objective: To reflect on favorite activities in the sun.

-Have the children sit outside and write about or draw their favorite activity on a sunny day.
+Have the children write about or draw their favorite activity to do on a sunny day.
 Afterward, have them share their journal entries in small groups.

 Materials: science journals or clipboard and paper, pencils; optional: colored pencils.